 The total cost of the 8 Day (7 Night) Air Experience Residential Program, including:

 • 5 hours Flying Training (depending on weather)

 • Ground Transport

 • Graduation Dinner

 • Course Material including Log Book, Training Records and RPL/PPL Study Guide Volume 1 is AUD $ 3650.00 inc GST per Student; the Kyneton Aero Club accepts VISA, Mastercard and EFT as payment methods, and all Course Payments need to be made prior to Course Commencement and/or arrival in Australia for International Students wishing to participate in the Air Experience Residential Program.

 Residential Air Experience Dates:

-Program places are strictly limited and on a first-come, first-served basis; each Course is capped at 4 – 5 Students to ensure everyone is able to receive one-on-one coaching and mentoring.
-Residential Air Experience Program Dates for 2017 and early 2018 are:
+Programs will be scheduled on a demand basis; each Course is capped at 4 – 5 Students to ensure everyone is able to receive one-on-one coaching and mentoring.

 Further information on the Air Experience Residential Program is available from:

 Kyneton Airfield ICAO YKTN